 Self-esteem reflects one’s belief and attitude towards one’s own worth.
-It heavily influences choices, decisions and motivation to take care of self and explore full potential.
+It heavily influences choices, decisions, and motivation to take care of self and explore full potential.

-Development of positive and healthy self-esteem is crucial to the happiness and success of children and teenagers.
+The development of positive and healthy self-esteem is crucial to the happiness and success of children and teenagers.
 Kids with high self-esteem are more probable to persistently strive for the accomplishment of their objectives and ambitions.

 Those who have lower self-confidence do not consider themselves capable of achieving the goals; let important things slide and tend to be less persistent and stubborn to faceoff hardship.

-They may have same goals as children with higher self-esteem but they are less stirred to pursue them to the upshot.
+They may have the same goals as children with higher self-esteem but they are less stirred to pursue them to the upshot.

 Parents and teachers can play a major role in boosting a child’s self-esteem.